• Skip to main content

 Is your computer slowing you down?

-For the past decade, I’ve been working exclusively from a laptop.
-It was the only option, since I was traveling so much.
-At home, however, where I spend most of my time these days, that setup makes very little sense.
+In the last decade, I’ve been working exclusively from a laptop.
+It was the only option, since I was traveling a lot.
+However, at home – where I spend most of my time these days – that setup makes very little sense.

-I have to scroll, zoom, and keep managing windows because the screen is too damn small.
-I make too many typing errors because the keyboard is average at best.
-And I frequently get annoyed, because my laptop isn’t fast enough to handle everything I throw at it simultaneously.
+The laptop’s screen is too damn small, so I have to scroll, zoom, and manage windows more than I should.
+The keyboard is average at best, so I make too many typing errors.
+And because the CPU isn’t fast enough to handle everything I throw at it, it gets really frustrating sometimes.

 In short: I could use a new machine.